 Time to visit: Tomb of King Dong Khanh is open to welcome guests on all days of the week, from Monday to Sunday (time frame from 7am to 17h30).

-After that, King Thanh Thai succeeded to the throne in the difficult and complicated historical and economic situation of the country.
-Therefore, the court had to use the unfinished temple to worship King Dong Khanh and choose a place about 100 meters southwest to bury him.
+After King Thanh Thai ascended the throne, the country faced a period of difficulty and complexity.
+As a result, the royal court decided to use the incomplete temple as a place to worship King Dong Khanh and selected a plot of land about 100 meters to the southwest to serve as his burial site.

 Architecture of Dong Khanh Tomb – a harmonious and impressive combination